natanai/nvc-app/README.md

 ## Fact-checking the site

+- **Spreadsheet-first workflow:** run `npm run export:fact-checking` to populate the `fact-checking/` folder with every dataset as spreadsheets (core CSVs, citations, reverse-inference weights, body-region cues, and observation metadata).
+After editing those sheets, run `npm run import:fact-checking` to write the changes back into the `data/` and `_evidence/` sources.
+- **Start with the Fact-Checking Playbook:** see `docs/fact-checking-playbook.md` for a single map of every data file, where each set of numbers or citations lives, and how to rebuild pages after edits.
-1. Open any need page and follow the "Supporting Sources" links to the cited material.
+- **On-page checks:** open any need page and follow the "Supporting Sources" links to the cited material.
-2. To audit the data locally:
-   - Run `npm run lint:links` to verify every URL under `Source Links` in `data/Needs.csv` responds correctly.
+- **Link hygiene:** run `npm run lint:links` to verify every URL under `Source Links` in `data/Needs.csv` responds correctly.
-   - Run `npm run extract:citations` to export `_evidence/citations.csv`, review or edit it, then apply changes with `npm run replace:needs-sources` so the need pages and CSV stay in sync.
+- **Citations workflow:** run `npm run extract:citations` to export `_evidence/citations.csv`, review or edit it, then apply changes with `npm run replace:needs-sources` so the need pages and CSV stay in sync.
-3. If a source is down but valid, add a temporary entry to `scripts/link-suppressions.json` with a brief justification and remove it once the link is stable again.
+- **Temporary link suppressions:** if a source is down but valid, add a temporary entry to `scripts/link-suppressions.json` with a brief justification and remove it once the link is stable again.

 ## Run the site locally (no prior knowledge needed)